the ART of the POSSIBLE - London SW19

 • It is best to do S&C on a Rest or Easy Pace day.

-• If you have to do on a Hard Run day, Leave at least 5 hours between a S&C session and the Hard Run (Long Run, Hill Run or Speed Work).
+• If you have to do it on a Hard Run day, leave at least 5 hours between a S&C session and the Hard Run (Long Run, Hill Run or Speed Work).
 This is to reduce risk of injury.

 Please contact ExecFit Training